gfpsolutions/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Bug report
+name: Bug Report
-about: GFP bug report issue template
+about: Create an issue with GFP's bug report template
-title: "[clientcode]"
+title: "[clientcode] concise description of issue"
 labels: bug

 ---